GKalliatakis/Human-Rights-Archive-CNNs/README.md

-# Human-Rights-Archive-CNNs
+# Release of Human-Rights-Archive-CNNs

-Human Rights Violations Recognition with Deep Learning in Keras
+We release various convolutional neural networks (CNNs) trained on _Human Rights Archive (HRA)_ to the public.

-## Overview
+HRA is the first verified-by-experts repository of human rights violations photographs, labelled with human rights semantic categories, comprising a list of the types of human rights abuses encountered at present.

-This repository contains the code (written in Keras) for the task of learning & transferring image representations for recognising human rights violations using CNNs.
+## Pre-trained CNN models on HRA: